niklesh-tiwane/whatsapp-chat/README.md

 # whatsapp-chat
 Hey..
-There is react whatsApp clone in react
+There is react whatsApp clone.